ConservationInternational/trends.earth/LDMP/help/source/index.rst

 committments to the United Nations Convention to Combat Desertification (UNCCD).

-|trends.earth| allows users to plot time series of key indicators of land
-change (including degradation and improvement), to produce maps and other graphics that can support monitoring and reporting, and to track the impact of sustainable land management or other projects.
+Trends.Earth allows users to plot time series of key indicators of land change (including degradation and improvement), to produce maps and other graphics that can support monitoring and reporting, and to track the impact of sustainable land management or other projects.

 See the `general fact sheet <_static/common/Trends.Earth_Fact_Sheet.pdf>`_ or